cselab/old_korali/doc/mkdocs/docs/index.md

-# Welcome to Π4U
+# Welcome to korali

-Π4U is a high performance framework for optimization, sampling and Bayesian uncertainty quantification of large scale computational models.
+korali is a high performance framework for optimization, sampling and Bayesian uncertainty quantification of large scale computational models.

 The framework is based on the [TORC](references.md#anchor_torc) task-parallel library for clusters, which is designed to provide unified programming and runtime support for computing platforms that range from single-core systems to hybrid multicore-GPU clusters and heterogenous Grid based supercomputers.